Pedro-Barao/Hello-World/README.md

-# This file is dedicated to Colage Projects 📂
+# This file is dedicated to Collage Projects 📂
 ## (Essa pasta é dedicada a trabalhos da facudade 📂)